HuckleyLab/how_we_work/WorkFlowAndBestPractices.md

-# Workflow and best practices
+o# Workflow and best practices

 ## Messaging
 The lab email list is huckleylist@uw.edu, but we haven't been using it much due to primarily using Slack.
 Let Lauren know if you need to be added.